dcmlr/kitti360_ros_player/README.md

 **Basic Configuration**

-The following parameters can be configure on launch:
+The following parameters can be configured on launch:

 | parameter name | default | description |
 | --- | --- | --- |